 Distance running requires dedication to training to prepare physically and mentally for the event.
 What you eat also plays a vital role in getting the most out of your training, for both first-timers and those pushing for a personal best time.
+Here we share some food tips for endurance running.

 But it’s not all about carbohydrates; plenty of protein and other nutrients are also needed.
 And this is where having an overall healthy diet comes in – there are no shortcuts or secrets here.
 If most of the food you eat fits into the following list, then you’re covering most of your bases for the nutrition your running body needs most.